minhthangdang/GrabAI/README.md

 ### Preprocess

-A preprocess step is carried out before the actual model training.
+A preprocess step is needed before the actual model training.
 This is written in the method *build_data_and_labels* in the file *preprocess.py*

 In this method, the following are performed: